-Each LL will organize at least 2 field demonstration events to show the results of AWM in practice between M31 and M48.
-60 participants are expected per demo event
+Each LL will organize at least 2 field demonstration events throughout the project lifetime to show the results of AWM in practice.
+Around 60 participants are expected in total in the demo events of each LL.

 These events will be adapted to each LL's culture and they will allow to show the results of the field research after the first and second year of experimentation.
 It could be open field days, practical demonstrations or any other format.